Consulta OnLine (periodico online)

 arises.
 The Article highlights there is a clear a prohibition of registration

-of constitutionality that they raise.
-Secondly, the Author remarks the troubles
+doubts of constitutionality that they raise.
+Secondly, the Author remarks the

-faced by the mayors who could find themselves in the position of applying an
+troubles faced by the mayors who could find themselves in the position of

-unconstitutional rule without being able to refer the matter directly to the
+applying an unconstitutional rule without being able to refer the matter

-Constitutional Court.
-Therefore, there is a in doing so identifying a
+directly to the Constitutional Court.
+Therefore, there is a in doing so

-of "invalidity in the strong sense", whereby the rule, whose flows
+"invalidity in the strong sense", whereby the rule, whose flows are

 anyone (F.P.).